NON-CREDIT TRAINING CERTIFICATES

 - Course(s) must be non-credit.

-- Course(s) must include at least one (1) assessment of measurable outcomes or mastery of learning and knowledge.
+- Course(s) must include an assessment of measurable outcomes or mastery of learning and knowledge.

 - Chief Academic Officer at each community college validates standards prior to submission of certificate application.